ProofLabDev/prooflab-rs/README.md

 ## Acknowledgments

-prooflab-rs is designed to simplify development of programs using zkVMs and reduce code duplication for developers experimenting with zero-knowledge proofs on the Aligned layer.

-We thank the [SP1](https://github.com/succinctlabs/sp1.git) and [Risc0](https://github.com/risc0/risc0.git) teams for their contributions to the field of Zero Knowledge Cryptography and for building the powerful zkVM technologies that prooflab-rs supports.
+ProofLab is a comprehensive toolkit designed to simplify the development, evaluation, and comparison of zero-knowledge applications using various zkVM backends.
+It provides a unified interface, standardized benchmarking, and robust tooling to help developers build and deploy zero-knowledge applications more efficiently.

+ProofLab was forked from [zkRust](https://github.com/yetanotherco/zkRust) which was originally built to experiment with the Aligned Layer project.
+While maintaining compatibility with Aligned Layer, ProofLab has evolved to be a more general-purpose framework for zkVM development and evaluation.

+We extend our deepest gratitude to:

+- The [RISC0](https://github.com/risc0/risc0) team for their pioneering work on RISC-V based zero-knowledge virtual machines
+- The [SP1](https://github.com/succinctlabs/sp1) team for their innovative approach to high-performance zero-knowledge computation
+- The entire zero-knowledge community for pushing the boundaries of what's possible with this transformative technology

+ProofLab is committed to advancing the state of zero-knowledge application development by providing open tools, standardized metrics, and a collaborative platform for the broader ecosystem.